Tomb of the Roman Soldier: Facade

+Interior

 Inside the Tomb of the Soldier, there are two distinct spaces.
 The first is a space with several niches carved into the wall, most likely for burial purposes.
 To the left there is a doorway leading to the second space, an antechamber with bare walls.

+Courtyard

+In the foreground of the tomb are the architectural remains of a courtyard which was encircled by a colonnade and a two-story building on the right side of the tomb façade.
+There also are the remains of several large cisterns which supplied water to the complex.

+The "Coloured Triclinium"

-Directly across from the main façade is the triclinium.
+Directly across the courtyard from the main tomb façade is a separate triclinium, long known as the Coloured Triclinium.
 This space is much more ornately carved than the tomb structure itself.
 Along the walls of the triclinium there are alternating columns and shallow alcoves, and in the middle of the room there are the remains of a U-shaped triple bench which in Roman society was used for sitting or reclining.

-Architectural significance

-Some of the significant architectural characteristics of the Tomb of the Soldier include but are not limited to the following: